-7/2015 Facebook Group donor ease (which can be fatal and has no cure).
-It was also discovered through connecting to other parents of offspring on the DSR that three other children had been born with the same exact disease.
-What would the othing.
+Krabbe disease (which can be fatal and has no cure).
+It was also discovered through connecting to other parents of #### donor offspring on the DSR that three other children had been born with the same exact disease.
+What would the CCB do?
+Nothing.
 For "privacy" reasons or for the sake of not wanting to be sued.